davidsneighbour/kollitsch.dev/README.md

 # General notes

 - The keywords MUST, MUST NOT, REQUIRED, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
 - I am working on Ubuntu, meaning all code samples in this document are working on Ubuntu and any comparable (Debian-based) Linux system.
 If you use another operating system, you are on your own.
-However, I assume most tools, scripts, and procedures will work on other systems with the appropriate changes due to me using mostly open-source programs and scripts.
+I assume most tools, scripts, and procedures should work on other systems with the appropriate changes because I mainly use open-source programs and scripts.

 # Setup

 Install this repository and all submodules via `git clone --recurse-submodules https://gitlab.com/davidsneighbour/kollitsch.dev.git`.
-If you already cloned the repository, run `git submodule update --init --recursive` to get the submodules.
+If you have cloned the repository before reading this, run `git submodule update --init --recursive` to get the submodules up-to-date.

 ## Prepare the development environment